 Keep Scotland Beautiful has a range of mascot costumes available to help raise awareness of local environmental quality issues such as litter and dog fouling.
 Costumes are currently available to schools free of charge but charitable donations are welcomed.
-There are three dog costumes, one cigarette butt, one chewing gum and one bin.
+There are three dog costumes, one cigarette butt, and one chewing gum.
 Borrow one here.

 Wrigley Litter Less Campaign